Meet the Woman Behind Helium

 Meeting people is also a great part of my job.
 I love getting out & about meeting clients; I meet so many wonderful people & get to learn about their lives & families along the way.

 Now that I work independently, my projects don't have to be a certain style or finish to adhere to company branding.
 Every single one of my clients has their own vision for their home, weather it's a simple modest kitchen or something completely outrageous.
 I love that every project is different & that I get to be a part of re-designing people's homes.
-Some of my favourite briefs from 2018 included (in the words of my clients) Art Deco Luxury, mad men retro, bold with scandi hints & a New York loft.
-I can't wait to see what 2019 brings!
+Some of my favourite briefs have included (in the words of my clients) Art Deco Luxury, madmen retro, bold with scandi hints & a New York loft.

 Is there anything you hate about your job?